-Are CEs biased against disability applicants?
+Are consultative exams biased against disability applicants?
 Some people think so.
-At a minimum, keep in mind that physicians who perform CEs have contracted with Social Security to provide an opinion on a claimant''s ability to work.
+At a minimum, keep in mind that physicians who perform CEs have contracted with Social Security to provide an opinion on a claimant's ability to work.
 This is different than the doctor/patient relationship that forms between a treating physician and his or her patient.